-Use: The onboard WOL connector supports connection to a PCI Network Interface Card.
+Use: The P4R533-N's onboard LAN interface supports the WOL feature.
+In addition, the onboard WOL connector supports connection to an additional PCI Network Interface Card.
 The WOL cable from the card connects to the WOL connector on the board.